 PSI 1000.
 American National Government.
 3 hrs.

 This course will introduce students to the Constitution and the formal governmental institutions of the United States of America.
-Students will also learn about political parties, both modern and historical, lobbing and interest groups, civil liberties, and civil rights.
+Students will also learn about political parties, both modern and historical, lobbying and interest groups, civil liberties, and civil rights.
 This course will allow students to critically analyze our system of government and to thoughtfully address some of the major dilemmas that face American politics today.
 IAI: S5 900.

 PSI 1002.
 State and Local Government.
 3 hrs.